Creative Direction

 For practical workflow systems, explore Learn resources

-Direction over complexity
+Intent over complexity

 This makes progress measurable and reduces the noise of endless experimentation.